 Typically overlooked, painting your ceiling can be a dynamic way to add dramatic interest to an otherwise uninspiring room.

 If your entire space is neutral and monochromatic, adding a wash of dark paint creates a look of elegant simplicity — and you don’t have to stop at the ceiling.
 By incorporating the ceiling colour on other elements within your space you can drop a visual drama bomb: larger rooms will appear more unified, oddly shaped rooms will appear more simplified,and smaller rooms can evoke a soothing mood.

 Both you and your home are unique, and an accent wall could be a reflection of that uniqueness.

-Accent walls are like jewelry that finish off a little black dress.
-Solid walls tend to work best (no windows or doors), however you could play with texture and get creative with trim.
+Accent walls are like jewellery that finish off a little black dress.
+Solid walls tend to work best (no windows or doors), however, you could play with texture and get creative with trim.

 Let your space dictate the accent you choose.
 Ask yourself: Does your current décor feature a repeating colour in the throw pillows, artwork, or other decorative pieces?

 Take your cue from your decorative elements and repeat one of those colours.
 The possibilities are endless!